coderanger/rackspace_devex_jobs/windows-dot-net.md

 # .NET Developer

-The Rackspace Developer relations group is looking for a .NET /polyglot Developer ready to help us build to help lead, grow and build our Developer Experience and solutions.
+The Rackspace Developer relations group is looking for a .NET / polyglot Developer ready to help us build to help lead, grow and build our Developer Experience and solutions.
 The Rackspace Developer Experience team is dedicated to making the cloud platform end-to-end experience for developers, technologists, and